How to Create Groups in Active Directory?

 • Group Type:

-• Security: Used to assign security permissions.
+• Security: Use to assign access permissions.

-• Distribution: Used for email distribution lists only.
+• Distribution: Used for email distribution only.

 Step 4: Add Members to the Group

-1. Right-click the newly created group and select Properties.
+1. Right-click the group and select Properties.

 2. Go to the Members tab.